jeejeeone/jiralog/README.md

-  current    Print current work item commit     Commit worklog to Jira purge      Remove committed entries from worklog show       Show worklog using csvlens, optionally to stdout configure  Configure jiralog info       Print info help       Print this message or the help of the given subcommand(s)
+  current    Print current work item commit     Commit worklog to Jira purge      Remove committed entries from worklog show       Show worklog in explorer tui, optionally to stdout configure  Configure jiralog info       Print info help       Print this message or the help of the given subcommand(s)